Ocean Viking: Selected list of interventions

 On 7 July 2023, the Ocean Viking and its fast support vehicles initially picked up 40 people from a GRP boat off the Libyan coast.
 After a Libyan Coast Guard speedboat showed up, the only Arabic-speaking activist negotiated the rescue of people from another boat, which had since been spotted by an NGO plane a few nautical miles away.
 Apparently the Libyans also agreed to the rescue of these migrants - but then began to hinder the activists a little later with disruptive maneuvers and warning shots.
 Two days later, 57 migrants were landed in Civitavecchia and the Italian authorities initially detained the ship.
 Just a few days after landing, 10 Sudanese, Eritreans and Ethiopians, said to be between 14 and 17 years old, fled the accommodation assigned to them by the Italian authorities and went into hiding.

 On 13 March 2024, the vessel rescued 25 survivors from an inflatable dinghy, from which some 60 others had died.

 On 24 August 2025 the Ocean Viking approached the Libyan coastline to conduct a search operation.
 The crew claimed to have been about 40 nautical miles off the coast, when the ship was engaged by a Libyan coast guard vessel, whose crew demanded the activists should leave the area.
 After several warnings, the Libyan crew opened fire, circling the Ocean Viking, and continued shooting with small arms for some 20 minutes, damaging super structure and equipment.
 Nobody was injured.
 The activists finally retreated and Italian authorities assigned them Marina di Massa to disembark the 87 migrants they had picked up earlier, but the captain decided that they couldn't make it safely and headed for Syracuse on Sicily instead.

+In late January 2026 storm "Harry" was designated as a powerful Mediterranean low with wave heights recorded up to 16 meters.
+The Ocean Viking crew recovered bodies of migrants who had drowned in the cyclone between Tunisia and Malta.
+The estimated number of casualties among the migrants trying to reach Europe during the storm was given officially by the guardia costiera as some 380 people missing, while some activists estimated up to 1000 people dead.

+In late March 2026 the activists headed for Tunisia to pick up 112 migrants from a Miskar gas field drill platform, where they were stranded after their vessel had sunk.
+Italian authorities assigned Marina di Carrara for disembarking, where the Ocean Viking arrived on 23 March.
+39 of the migrants claimed to be unaccompanied minors.

+On 3 August 2026 the activists landed 14 migrants, who originate from sub-saharan Africa, in the port of Brindisi.
+About a month later, on 11 September 2026, 75 migrants were disembarked at the port of Salerno.
+An additional group of 23 migrants was picked up in mid September and was due to arrive in Carrara on 21 September 2026.